Teacher of mathematics and further mathematics: mr Mohammed al-akari

 Coming up to 7 years now, Lina has been involved with a creative project Creativity Unleashed which was formerly known as Haringey Unchained where she was a founding member.
 It was an enrichment group that was established to give young people a voice and a chance to be published who otherwise would not have that opportunity.
 Yearly the magazines are produced, collaborated with other groups and formed networking links for our young people which provided them with life skills.
 Lina's passion for outreach projects grew which is what drew her to wanting to be a part of the Chrysalis East Outreach Programme, especially it being in Tottenham where Lina was born and raised.

-Learning Support Assistant: ms Lisa Cleveland
+assistant senco: ms Lisa Cleveland

 Lisa read Theology at Oxford and London before completing a PGCE.
 After teaching in a number of London schools, she wished to dedicate more time to working with those who have additional needs, to enable them to develop academically and personally through the educational opportunities on offer.

 DEPUTY HEAD OF YEAR 12: Ms Eleanor Coy

 Eleanor studied American Literature and Creative Writing at the University of East Anglia.
 She is a former Foyle Young Poet of the Year, and maintains a keen interest in reading and writing.
 At LAET, Eleanor enjoys organising the co-curricular programme for Year 12 and providing academic and pastoral support to students.
 In her spare time, Eleanor enjoys cycling, yoga and cooking.